Art History (2020 - 2022)

-- One Advanced Seminar (ARTH-UA 800) to be taken during the junior or senior year.
+- Two Advanced Seminars (ARTH-UA 800) to be taken during the junior or senior year.
 Students must have completed four art history courses before enrolling in an advanced seminar.

-- Two ARTH-UA electives chosen from any courses other than those listed under the "survey requirement" above, or any approved course offered in another department or at an NYU study away site.
+- One ARTH-UA elective chosen from any non-survey courses or any approved course offered in another department or at an NYU study away site.
 Any course in the urban design and architecture studies program may be counted as an elective for the art history major.
 Other proposed substitutions must be discussed with and approved by the director of undergraduate studies prior to election of the course in question.

 Major in Classics and Art History